annubelgaonkar/CouponService/README.md

-# Coupon Service - Monk Commerce Backend Assignment
+# Coupon Service - Assignment

 ## Overview
 This project implements a backend service for managing and applying discount coupons in an e-commerce setting.